bryan0806/Udacity-CarND-Path-Planning-Project/Model Documentation.md

 >** Like above explain, my car increase/decrease speed by 0.224 mph each update not to exceed max acceleration and jerk.

 ### Car does not have collisions.
+### The car is able to change lanes
-Here is my logic for collisions avoidance:
+Here is my logic for collisions avoidance and also change lane:
-1.
-2.
-3.
+1. First I will check if car is in front of our lane, and if other car is within the range of 30m.
 ```
 if((check_car_s > car_s) && ((check_car_s-car_s) < 30))
                         {